Natureland Seal Sanctuary: Attractions

 Natureland is a seal sanctuary, with a seal hospital, a small zoo, tropical glasshouses (known as the 'Floral Palace') and an aquarium.
 Animals include seals, African penguins, crocodiles, goats, tarantulas, snakes, terrapins, scorpions, as well as tropical butterflies and birds.
 Glasshouses contain many exotic plants, including cacti from the US, Mediterranean shrubs and banana plants.

 In the seal hospital, orphaned seal pups are reared before eventually being released back into the wild.
 30-60 seals are rescued by Natureland each winter.
 In April 2018 Natureland rescued their 800th seal.

-The seals are trained to perform some simple tricks at feeding times, which some visitors might object to, from an ethical standpoint.
+There are daily talks where the resident seals show off natural behaviours that have been enhanced by a training programme.

 Facilities at the centre include a cafe/restaurant, gift shop, customer toilets and a small area for children to try their hand at activities including brass rubbing.

 It is situated on North Parade, next to the beach, and open every day except Christmas Day, Boxing Day and New Years Day.
 There is a fee for entry.